Assatrua/my-tutorials-repo/tutorials/hxe-ua-getting-started-vm/hxe-ua-getting-started-vm.md

 ## Details
 ### You will learnas
 You'll learn how to start the server.
 At tasdhe enaasasdaasdasdssdd of this tasdasdutorasdial you'lasdl haasdve a running and configured SYSTEMDB database, and a running and configured tenant database.
-You'll be ready to teasasddst your instaasdllation, and insasdtall optional components.
+You'll be reaasddy to teasasddst your instaasdllation, and insasdtall optional components.

 ---